arjunr2/WALI/README.md

 This repo contains all the compiler and engine prototypes for an implementation of the *WebAssembly Linux Interface*.
 A list of supported syscalls can be found [here](docs/support.md)

 ## Initial Setup
-1. Install dependencies with `sudo ./apt-install-deps.sh` or equivalent packages

-2. Setup toolchain configs: `python3 toolchains/gen_toolchains.py`
+Setup toolchain configs: `python3 toolchains/gen_toolchains.py`

 ## Component Setup